Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 All P1S models deliver the same print quality and reliability; price differences reflect added multi-material hardware.

-Bambu Lab P1S 3D printer with AMS and multicolor filaments in a sleek, dark setting, showcasing innovative design for high-quality printing.
+Bambu P1S 3D printer features multicolor filaments in an AMS unit against a dark background.

 Our mission